-Discover the secrets to making moist, tender quick breads every time!
+Discover the secrets to making moist, tender quick breads like muffins and banana bread.

 What’s Quick Bread?

 Quick breads are so speedy because they don’t require kneading or need time to rise.
 Instead of yeast, they use leaveners like baking powder or baking soda.
 Quick breads include loaves (like pumpkin breads and banana breads), muffins, and coffeecakes, plus pancakes, waffles, scones, and biscuits.
 They keep well, they’re tasty breakfasts and snacks, and they’re great as gifts, too!

 Of course, if you want to make a loaf of bread — yeast and all — we can help you there.
 Here’s how to make bread.

 Quick breads are always popular; blueberry muffins and zucchini bread in summer, pumpkin muffins in the fall, or coffeecakes and banana bread, well, any time!

 Quick and Versatile

 More versatile than most other baked goods, quick breads give you greater freedom to add ingredients (like nuts and dried fruit) and make substitutions.

 One of the great things about quick breads is that you can use the same batter to make muffins, mini loaves, jumbo loaves, or rounds.
 But each size requires different baking times — and some require different baking temperatures.
 The larger and thicker the loaf, the longer it’s going to take to bake.
 So if you’re using a different size baking pan than your recipe calls for, be sure to adjust the baking time accordingly — and check the bread often.

 If you’re adding dried fruit, try soaking it first.
 This will moisten the fruit, make it tender and juicy, and also preserve the bread’s moisture.